prashamsar/optimization_of_portfolio/README.md

 Simple Portfolio Optimization Problem.
-Here I look at three companies to find the portfolio with lowest risk which gives return upto 2%.
+</p>Here I look at three companies to find the portfolio with lowest risk which gives return upto 2%. </p>